-An animal that is used to provide comfort, emotional support, or other therapeutic service does not meet the definition of a Service Animal which is permitted for use by students, employees, and patrons of the District consistent with this Policy.
+An animal that is used to provide comfort, emotional support, or other therapeutic service does not meet the definition of a Service Animal or Service Dog which is permitted for use by students, employees, and patrons of the District consistent with this Policy.
 However, the District may employ the use of such dogs to work with staff to provide certain types of support for its students at the discretion of District administration and counselors for their intended purpose.

-January 2018, Copyright © 2018 Missouri Consultants for Education, LLC
+August 2020, Copyright © 2020 Missouri Consultants for Education, LLC